jakebytes/jakebytes/README.md

-### Hey - my name's Jake!
+### Hey - my name's Jake

-I'm a *multimedia artist* that's learning how to code.
+I'm a *multimedia artist* that's learning how to code!
-I'm currently interning as a *web developer* for a site that helps STEM students find jobs!
+I'm currently interning as a *web developer* for a site that helps STEM students find jobs.

 [my resume](https://github.com/jakebytes/jakebytes/blob/main/resume.md)